-As accountants are unable to determine the cost of construction, it is then left up to the quantity surveyor to provide these estimates of cost.
+As accountants cannot determine the cost of construction, it is left up to the quantity surveyor to provide these cost estimates.
 Naturally then, they are in the best position and are trusted to provide reports.

 As an example, a square metre of concrete slab may cost $100 in today’s market.
-A quantity surveyor would derive the square metre depreciation rate based on an understanding of costs that includes excavation of the area, provision of sand underlay, termite protection and concretor fees to finish the concrete.
+A quantity surveyor would derive the square metre depreciation rate based on an understanding of costs, including excavation of the area, provision of sand underlay, termite protection and concrete fees to finish the concrete.

 The difference in the quality of a Quantity Surveyor is in the detail that they go through to get it tack sharp to claim as much of a deduction as legally possible – something that Duo Tax exceeds in.
 Our knowledge is extended across the country using the most up to date sources to reflect the variances in rates for the cost of supply and even labour.

-Accountants are Registered Tax Agents and have the duty of providing general tax advice.
+Accountants are Registered Tax Agents and are responsible for providing general tax advice.
 Quantity Surveyors who are also Registered Tax Agents, will have conditions to their registration.
 They are limited to giving advice on the cost of construction and assets, and the depreciable value associated.

 Assets such as microwaves, air-conditioners and other appliances are also depreciable by a Quantity Surveyor (Division 40).

 The other major benefit of a Quantity Surveyor is for older or second-hand assets.
 What’s tricky is determining the underlying value of an old asset that most likely wouldn’t have a receipt.
 Or in other cases, a building contract that doesn’t determine the cost of the new asset.
 That’s where a Quantity Surveyor will be qualified to estimate the value of the asset based on professional judgement.